boxboat/okta-nginx/README.md

 - `CLIENT_SECRET` - The Client Secret be found on the 'General' tab of the Web application that you created earlier in the Okta Developer Console
 - `ISSUER` - Issuer is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a 'default' authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and /oauth2/default.
 For example, `https://xxxxx.oktapreview.com/oauth2/default`
 - `AUDIENCE` - The Audience can be found on the 'Settings' tab of the Authorization Server.
 The 'default' authorization server uses the audience `api://default`
-- `LOGIN_REDIRECT_URL` - The Login Redirect URL can be found on the 'General' tab of the Web application that you created earlier in the Okta Developer Console
+- `LOGIN_REDIRECT_URL` - Must be on the 'General' tab of the Web application that you created earlier in the Okta Developer Console.
+Path should be `/sso/authorization-code/callback`, or `${SSO_PATH}/authorization-code/callback` if `SSO_PATH` is set.

 ### Optional